bitcoinjs/bitcoinjs-lib/CONTRIBUTING.md

+[//]: # (This is partially derived from https://github.com/bitcoin/bitcoin/blob/6579d80572d2d33aceabbd3db45a6a9f809aa5e3/CONTRIBUTING.md)

 # Contributing to bitcoinjs-lib

-Firstly in terms of structure, there is no particular concept of "bitcoinjs developers" in the sense of privileged people.
+Firstly in terms of structure, there is no particular concept of "bitcoinjs developers" in a sense of privileged people.
-Open source often naturally revolves around meritocracy where longer term contributors gain more trust from the developer community.
+Open source revolves around a meritocracy where contributors who help gain trust from the community.

-However, for practical purpose, there are repository "maintainers" who are responsible for merging pull requests.
+For practical purpose, there are repository "maintainers" who are responsible for merging pull requests.

 We are always accepting of pull requests, but we do adhere to specific standards in regards to coding style, test driven development and commit messages.